riffcc/raggy/TESTS.md

 # Tests

 ## Setup
-Codebase: Python3 + Streamlit + Iroh
+Codebase: Python3 + Iroh
 Features:
-* Iroh acts as a graph database
+* Iroh acts as a persistence layer
-* Streamlit provides a UI
 * Cooperation Engine provides a way to allow diverse thoughts and ideas to be explored in parallel
 * Defederation allows for prevention of Sybil behaviours
 * Reality Layer allows for the creation of simulated realities